 3 May 2018: Atletico Madrid 1 Arsenal 0 meant that Arsenal went out of the Europa Cup at the semi-final stage having drawn the home match 1-1.

 4 May 1908: William Curle signed from Rutherglen Glencairn.
 He played three times in the 1908/9 but then either stayed in the reserves or retired from football as he did not sign for another club.

 4 May 1918: The third season of wartime football ended with the final game in the National War Fund trophy series.
 Sadly no details seem to be available of the tournament as a whole, but it didn’t attract big crowds, and only 1500 turned up for Brentford 1 Arsenal 1.
 There was one more war time season to go.

 4 May 1925: The date on which Leslie Knighton was sacked as manager is not clear – it was between this date and 9 May.
 The story of Knighton’s entire career in every gory detail including all his vast number of false claims, excuses and downright lies is contained in our series on Henry Norris at the Arsenal

 4 May 1926: John “Jack” Lee signed as an amateur by Arsenal from Horden Athletic.
 It appears that three weeks later he then became a professional with the club and played in the 1926/7 season.

 4 May 1931: Northampton 0 Arsenal 1.
-Chapman returned to his earlier days as manager, in the second in a series of three friendlies at Northampton, set up in order to help Northampton recover from a devastating fire at their ground.
+Chapman returned to his earlier days as manager, in the second in a series of three friendlies at Northampton, to raise money for the local hospital – a common type of post-season friendlies.

 4 May 1935: Despite losing 0-1 at home to Derby on the last day of the season George Allison made it three championships in a row for Arsenal under three different managers.
 The defeat meant Arsenal equalled the club’s all-time goal difference record of 69 set in 1904.
 A draw and they would have beaten it.